Woodsandfields/HumanActivityRecognition/README.md

  ### License and more about context

-Use of this dataset in publications must be acknowledged by referencing the following publication [1]
+Use of this dataset in publications must be acknowledged by additionally referencing the following publication where the raw data come from.
+[1]

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012